thoherr/MosaicSplitter/README.md

 This program splits the XML-output of the awesome PicToBrick program by Tobias Reichling and Adrian Schütz (http://www.pictobrick.de/en/pictobrick.shtml) into a bunch of HTML files, giving building instructions for smaller tiles of the mosaic.

-You have to instruct PicToBrick to output 1*1 tiles or 1*1 bricks only, because MosaicSplitter expects a square pixel structure as input.
+You have to instruct PicToBrick to output 1 * 1 tiles or 1 * 1 bricks only, because MosaicSplitter expects a square pixel structure as input.

 MosaicSplitter was originally written for the LEGO mosaic of Bricking Bavaria e.
-V. at Bricking Bavaria 2011 in Munich.
+V. at Bricking Bavaria 2011 in Munich and reused for the LEGO mosaic at Bricking Bavaria 2013.

 Usage
 -----